finscn/iCreator/README.md

 The output image's size is between 320x480 to 1536x2048.

-If image's long side < 500 , icreator will resize logo image to 50%.
+If screen-image's long side < 500 , icreator will resize logo image to 50%.

-If image's long side > 1500 , icreator will resize logo image to 200%.
+If screen-image's long side > 1500 , icreator will resize logo image to 200%.

 So, it's recommended that let the size of your logo image be between 300x300 to 500x500.